Scholars & Collaborators

 Aki: Birthing Dreamworlds — A Journey Through Anishinaabeg Cosmology, Primordial and Quantum Consciousness, and Expressive Arts Therapy

-Diane McLeod · European Graduate School, Arts, Health and Society Division · Master’s in Expressive Arts Therapy, Coaching and Consulting · June 2026
+Diane-Lee McLeod · European Graduate School, Arts, Health and Society Division · Master’s in Expressive Arts Therapy, Coaching and Consulting · June 8, 2026

 This thesis explores the transformative potential of integrating Anishinaabeg cosmology, quantum consciousness, primordial consciousness, and expressive arts therapy to foster emotional healing, resilience, and ecological harmony.
 At its centre is Aki: Birthing Dreamworlds — a visual and conceptual framework embodying the interconnectedness of these perspectives.
-Drawing on Indigenous epistemologies, contemporary scientific theories, and creative practice, the research employs Guttorm’s adaptive and embodied methodology, emphasizing relationality, humility, and interconnectedness with the Earth.
+Drawing on Indigenous epistemologies, contemporary scientific theories, and creative practice, the research is grounded in expressive arts practice, dreamwork, and somatographic reflection.
 Through somatographic inquiry, workshops, and case studies, the study examines emergent themes including safety, cultural identity, ecological awareness, and authenticity.
+Findings indicate that dreams, ceremony, and arts-based practices strengthen emotional awareness and socio-ecological relationality.
+By integrating Indigenous cosmology, scientific inquiry, and expressive arts methodologies into therapeutic, educational, and community contexts, this thesis advocates for mutual respect and relational coexistence with Gitche Manitou Aki — the Great Spirit Mother — and the cosmos.

 Phase-Controlled Hybrid Photon–Magnon–Phonon Resonators for Structured Electromagnetic Coupling to Magnetically Confined Plasma